OctopusDeploy/docs/docs/getting-started/best-practices/environments-and-deployment-targets-and-roles.md

 - dev-server-02: `hello-world-api` and `IIS-Server-2019` roles
 - dev-server-03: `octo-petshop-api` and `IIS-Server-2019` roles

 The deployment process from above targets the `hello-world-api` role.
-When a deployment to **development** is triggered, Octopus will only select the two servers that are assigned to **development** AND have the `hello-world-api` role.
+When a deployment to **development** is triggered, Octopus will only select the two servers assigned to **development** AND have the `hello-world-api` role.

 ![octopus selecting deployment targets](images/selecting-target-roles.png)

 :::hint
-Assigning multiple roles to a deployment step results in an OR statment.
+Assigning multiple roles to a deployment step results in an OR statement.
 For example, adding `octo-petshop-api` to the deployment process and deploying to **development** will result in the filtering logic to be:

 All servers in the **development** AND the servers who have the roles `hello-world-api` OR `octo-petshop-api`.